kgrid/kgrid-starter/setup.md

 ## Knowledge Grid Starter Installation and Set Up Guide

-If you haven't done so, download the kgrid-starter from the [Kgrid Starter release page](https://github.com/kgrid/kgrid-starter/releases).
-Choose the latest version.
+If you haven't done so, download the kgrid-starter ("Source code (zip)")from the [Kgrid Starter release page (latest version)](https://github.com/kgrid/kgrid-starter/releases/latest).
 Download and unzip (to the Desktop for example).
 A folder with a name like `kgrid-starter-0.5` will be created.
 Change to that folder.

 Or, if you have a starter kit drive, the kit is aleardy unzipped into the folder.
+Double click `setup.html` (this file) to view a local copy of this getting started guide, or run `open setup.html` to launch a browser window with these instructions.

-To install and set up the starter kit, it is preferred to have intermediate skills with the system and using the command line.
+To install and set up the starter kit, you'll need administrator privileges on the machine. it is preferred to have intermediate skills with installing software and using the command line.

+#### Windows and Linux users: These instructions are tailored for installing on a Mac.
+Windows users can use the `.bat` files in the kgrid-starter folder, and your operating system commands for navigating, installing, and running some applications may be different.
+See Appendix A for more info.

 ### Section 1.
 Prepare your system